 President Trump signed The SECURE Act of 2019 (Setting Every Community Up for Retirement Enhancement of 2019), into law on December 20, 2019.
 While it has a far-reaching scope (see the chart below from Michael Kitces’ in-depth summary,) in this post, I’ll focus on a few provisions likely to affect most workers, retirees, and 401k

-When I was ten, we would visit our family friends in Michigan called “the five boys”, for obvious reasons.
+You can find part 2 of Budgeting HERE When I was ten, we would visit our family friends in Michigan called “the five boys”, for obvious reasons.
 Being a ten-year-old looking for fun, their pig farm was perfect.
 We would arrive and clamber out of the car yearning for the green light from our parents.
-Once they gave us the nod we would

 In my previous blog post, I gave several examples of families caring for the elders in their lives.
 Today I want to look at a few of the many options available.
 I’ll cover traditional options like Senior Living and Continuing Care Retirement Communities along with lesser-known options like “Golden Girls” Shared Living, and even something new called